Mango and Orange Creamsicle Smoothie

-This Orange Mango Smoothie is the perfect cold, creamy and refreshing post workout smoothie.
-This smoothie made with yogurt tastes like like an orange creamsicle smoothie and will nourish your body and taste buds!
+Make this Mango and Orange Smoothie as the perfect cold, creamy and refreshing smoothie after a workout or for a busy morning.
+This mango smoothie with greek yogurt tastes like an orange creamsicle smoothie, and is full of protein and flavor.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.

-During both of my pregnancies, I enjoyed my fair share of citrus fruits, especially blood oranges and frozen mango, so I made this creamsicle protein shake blending the two.
+- Great for busy moms – During both of my pregnancies, I enjoyed my fair share of citrus fruits, especially blood oranges and frozen mango, so I made this orange creamsicle smoothie by blending the two.
+It was my favorite high-protein pregnancy smoothie!

 - frozen mango

-- protein powder (I prefer vanilla for this recipe.
-Choose from any of these protein powders for runners!)
+- protein powder -I prefer vanilla for this recipe.
+Choose from any of these protein powders!

 - salt